Johan "George" Wetzel was born on Nov. 10, 1817 in Longswamp Township, Berks County, the son of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.

-They produced five children -- Lizzie C. Millhouse, Erwin H. Druckenmiller, John Druckenmiller, Herbert Druckenmiller and Percival Druckenmiller.
+They produced these known children -- Erwin Henry Druckenmiller, Lizzie C. Millhouse, William Robert Druckenmiller, Jennie May Druckenmiller, Herbert Alvin "Herbie" Druckenmiller, John Elmer Druckenmiller and Percival Druckenmiller.

 Addison was a longtime shoe maker.
 The Druckenmillers dwelled in Upper Milford Township, Lehigh County in the 1870s.
 Then for three decades they lived in Hereford Township, Berks County.
 Then in 1905, they relocated to Emmaus, Lehigh County.

 Having contracted organic heart disease in about 1904, Addison carried the burden for three years until death took him away at the age of 55 on Oct.
 11, 1907.
 His remains were lowered into eternal repose in the Emmaus Lutheran and Reformed Church Cemetery.

 Sally outlived her spouse by four decades, variously making her home with her four sons.
 In 1916, she was in Allentown and in 1927 in Emmaus.
 Her address in 1944-1947 was in the home of Mrs. Margaret Young at 56 Berks Street in Easton, Northampton County.
 When she reached her 91st birthday in 1944, she was pictured with a feature story in the Allentown Morning Call.
 At the age of 93, afflicted with hardening of the arteries, she suffered a cerebral hemorrhage and died on April 25, 1947.
 Burial was in the Lutheran and Reformed Cemetery in Emmaus, with Herbert Druckenmiller signing the death certificate.